HubRise/website/content/apps/restaurant-manager/en/overview.md

 ## Prerequisites

-To establish a connection between Restaurant Manager and HubRise, you must have a Restaurant Manager license, and a commercial agreement with Crystal Mind.
+To establish a connection between Restaurant Manager and HubRise, you must have a Restaurant Manager licence, and a commercial agreement with Crystal Mind.